Nissan Ariya 2026 review | A refined and sure-footed electric SUV

 What is the Nissan Ariya?

-The Nissan Ariya is a five-seat electric SUV that’s a touch longer than a Nissan Qashqai but slightly shorter than the Nissan X-Trail.
-It’s a more style-focussed offering than most other Nissan models, too, with the Ariya’s SUV-Coupe crossover silhouette and bold, shark-like fascia giving it a distinctive, upmarket appearance that’s likely to trickle into other Nissan models.
+The Nissan Ariya is a five-seat electric SUV that is a touch longer than a Nissan Qashqai, but slightly shorter than a Nissan X-Trail.
+It’s more style-focused than most Nissan models, with an SUV-coupe silhouette and a bold, shark-like fascia providing a distinctive, upmarket appearance.
+Expect this look to filter into more Nissan models over time.

-You can choose from a variety of two-wheel-drive or four-wheel-drive models, and there are two lithium-ion battery options – 63kWh or 87kWh – offering an official WLTP combined driving range of between 247 and 330 miles.
-Prices start from around £40,000 for the entry level, 63kWh Engage model and stretch up to around £60,000 for the high performance model, the four-wheel-drive Nissan Ariya ‘e-4orce’ with its 87kWh battery pack.
+You can choose from two-wheel-drive or all-wheel-drive models, and there are two lithium-ion battery options: 63kWh or 87kWh.
+These, offer an official, WLTP-tested driving range of between 247 and 330 miles.
+Prices start from £35,000 for the entry-level, 63kWh Ariya Engage, or £33,500 once you take the UK Government’s £1,500 electric car grant into account.
+The regular range stretches to £50,500 (including the £1,500 grant) for the all-wheel-drive Nissan Ariya e-4orce with its substantial 87kWh battery pack.

-Rivals include the Skoda Enyaq iV, VW ID.4, Audi Q4 e-tron, Ford Mustang Mach-E, Kia EV6, Hyundai Ioniq 5 and Tesla Model Y.
+Rivals for the Ariya include the Skoda Enyaq, Volkswagen ID.4, Audi Q4 e-tron, Ford Mustang Mach-E, Kia EV6 and EV5, Hyundai Ioniq 5 and Tesla Model Y.

-• The Nissan Ariya will charge at up to 130kW via the CCS socket located in the front wing of the car.
-This is a departure for Nissan which, until now, has used a CHAdeMO socket for rapid charging, but the CCS socket is a welcome move for the Ariya as this is the European standard socket type that almost every other electric vehicle uses, and is already becoming more common in motorway services than CHAdeMO.
-In short, the Nissan Ariya will be compatible with the vast majority of rapid charging stations in the UK and Western Europe, and will allow for a 100 mile top-up in around 15 minutes from a 150kW charging station.
-A 10-80% charge from the same level of ultra-rapid charger will take around 20-30 minutes depending on which battery size is being charged.
+• The Nissan Ariya will charge at up to 130kW via a CCS socket located in the front wing of the car.
+This is a departure for Nissan, which has used a CHAdeMO socket for rapid charging until now.
+The move to CCS is a welcome one for the Ariya, as this is now the European standard socket type used by almost every other electric vehicle.
+It has already become more common in motorway services than CHAdeMO connectors, too.
+In short, the Nissan Ariya will be compatible with the vast majority of rapid charging stations in the UK and Western Europe.
+These can potentially allow for a 100-mile top-up in around 15 minutes from a 150kW charging station.
+A 10-80 percent fill from the same type of ultra-rapid charger will take around 20-30 minutes, depending on which size of Ariya battery is being charged.

-• Plug the Nissan Ariya into a standard 7kW home wallbox, via the car’s Type 2 socket, and you’ll have a full battery in around 11 hours for the smaller battery, or under 13 hours for the bigger battery car.
-The Ariya will also charge at up to 22kW via the Type 2 socket provided it’s plugged into a powerful enough three-phase plug point, which tend to be found in industrial sites (most domestic residences in the UK have single phase electrics, which can only support up to 7.4kW charging).
+• Plug the Nissan Ariya into a standard 7kW home wallbox (via the car’s Type 2 socket ) and you’ll have a full charge in around 11 hours for the smaller battery, or nearer 13 hours for the larger one.
+The Ariya will also charge at up to 22kW via the Type 2 socket provided it is plugged into a powerful enough three-phase plug point.
+These tend to be found in industrial sites (most domestic residences in the UK have a single-phase electricity supply, which can only support charging up to 7.4kW).

-• The Nissan Ariya gets a new, bespoke EV platform that’s different to any of Nissan’s other models (including the ever-popular Leaf).
-The CMF-EV platform is a scalable platform that also underpins the Renault Megane E-Tech, and will form the basis for a variety of other pure electric Nissan models due to launch in the coming years.
+• The Nissan Ariya has a new, bespoke EV platform that, when launched, was different to that of any other Nissan models, including the ever-popular Leaf.
+The CMF-EV platform is scalable and also underpins the latest Leaf, as well as the Renault Megane E-Tech.
+It will form the basis for a variety of other pure electric Nissan models in the coming years.

-• If you’re on a budget: The cheapest Nissan Ariya is the 63kWh one in Engage trim, which gets the same 214bhp battery and front-wheel-drive setup that we’ve driven, complete with a WLTP range of 251 miles.
-It’s well equipped, good to look at and pleasant to drive so this is definitely the one to go for if purchase (or monthly) costs are a chief priority.
+• If you’re on a budget: The cheapest Nissan Ariya is the 63kWh version in Engage trim, which is priced from £33,500 after you deduct the UK government’s electric car grant of £1,500.
+It gets the same 214bhp motor and front-wheel-drive setup as the car we’ve driven, complete with a WLTP-tested range of 251 miles.
+It’s well-equipped, good to look at and pleasant to drive, so this is definitely the one to go for if purchase (or monthly finance) costs are a priority.

-• If you want the best family transport: Go for the Nissan Ariya 63kWh Advance with Sky Pack, which gets all the driver aids and comfort equipment that you’ll want including keyless entry, remote child locks and two sets of Isofix, but also adds the big panoramic roof to make the back seats brighter and more pleasant.
+• If you want the best family transport: Go for the Nissan Ariya 63kWh Advance with the Sky Pack, which gets all the driver aids and comfort equipment that you’ll want, including keyless entry, remote child locks and two sets of Isofix child seat mounting points.
+It also adds the big panoramic sunroof to make the back seats feel brighter and more pleasant.
+The Sky Pack will set you back an extra £1,295.

 • If you’re a business user: Ultimately, the trick is to pick the battery that best suits your needs.
-That may be the bigger battery with its range of up to 330 miles, but plenty of company car drivers will be just fine with the lower range if longer journeys are not so frequent.
+That may be the bigger battery with its range of up to 330 miles.
+But plenty of company car drivers will be just fine with the shorter range if cross-country journeys are less frequent.

 Vicky Parrott